amacss-utsc/amacss_constitution/README.md

 9.12 – Any question at an Executive Meeting shall be decided by a show of hands.

-9.13 – Whenever a vote by show of hands occurs, a declaration by the President that the vote has been carried, carried by a particular majority, or failed shall be recorded in the minutes of the meeting.
+9.13 – Whenever a vote by show of hands occurs, a declaration by the President(s) that the vote has been carried, carried by a particular majority, or failed shall be recorded in the minutes of the meeting.

 9.14 – In case of an equality of votes at an Executive Meeting, the motion will be recorded as having failed.

-9.15 – The President may, with the consent of the majority of executives, decide to adjourn these meetings from time to time.
+9.15 – The President(s) may, with the consent of the majority of executives, decide to adjourn these meetings from time to time.

 ## Article X – Emergency Meetings